akakakaren/NGINX-LogAnalysis-ELKRedis-tutorial/Logstash and Elasticsearch.md

-# Build Nginx Log Analysis Sytem Based on ELKR - Logstash and Elasticsearch
+# Logstash and Elasticsearch

 ## Introduction

 ### Description

-In this expirement, we will configure Logstash.
+In [this expirement](https://labex.io/courses/4), we will configure Logstash.
 Specifically we will configure the input and output endpoint of Logstash because Logstash works as a pipe.
 Logstash receives log from input endpoint, converts the log format and finally outputs to Elasticsearch.
 The actual work of log analysis will be done in Elasticsearch.

-###What You Will Learn
+### What You Will Learn

 - Basic configuration of Logstash
 - How to start Logstash